 You can read more detail on RAIC and its objectives in our earlier blog post, but in meeting the stated purpose “of sharing global best practices, insights and guidance from a diverse group of industry experts” the first meetings definitely delivered.

-In addition to Rakuten Advertising’s own team, we were joined by affiliate experts representing advertisers and publishers from almost every corner of the globe.
+Affiliate experts representing advertisers and publishers from almost every corner of the globe joined the Rakuten Advertising team for these powerful discussions.
 Participants brought perspectives from fashion and beauty to finance and technology, and from publishers representing every model – content, cashback, card-linked offers and more.

 How RAIC members are elevating the affiliate channel within their business:

-One of the stand-out insights from the meeting is how affiliate and performance marketing is increasingly being seen as a strategic part of the marketing mix within brands, grabbing the attention of more senior marketing executives and being seen as supporting broad business objectives.
+One of the stand-out insights from the meeting was how affiliate and performance marketing is increasingly being treated as a strategic part of the marketing mix for brands.
+Affiliate is clearly capturing the attention of more senior marketing executives.
+Further, these leaders are looking to our channel to support critical and broad business objectives.

-Carolina Paradas-Mandato, Global Senior Affiliate & CLO Manager at the world-famous Harvey Nichols, provided a great insight into the issue: “It can take a little while, but when the board starts taking an interest you know things are becoming recognised as strategically important.
+Carolina Paradas-Mandato, Global Senior Affiliate & CLO Manager at the world-famous Harvey Nichols, provided great insight here: “It can take a little while, but when the board starts taking an interest you know things are becoming recognised as strategically important.
 Senior management is focused on customer acquisition, and following that customer as their relationship with the brand develops and they become, hopefully, more valuable.”

 And while affiliate and performance marketing might have often been regarded purely as a sales conversion tactic, Carolina painted the bigger picture: “Customer value isn’t wholly about value of individual orders – it’s about incremental sales as they move ‘around’ the store, exploring new categories.
 Our ability to measure affiliate and performance marketing against these KPIs – in addition to ‘lower funnel’ metrics around sales and revenue – is increasingly important.
 But it shows we’re becoming more strategically placed in the marketing strategy.”